-The published Course Prescriptions, which may change in total or in part every three years, indicate works and artists to be studied in the HSC Course in Core Appreciation and Major Study Appreciation.
-Students selecting Dance are required to keep a process diary of the development of all practical core and major study components.
+The published Course Prescriptions, which may change in total or in part every three years, indicate works and artists to be studied in the HSC Course.

+Students selecting Drama are required to keep a process diary of the development of all practical components.